Gastrosnap/Gastrosnap/README.md

 Don't copy my cosplays please nd thank you <3

-You can mostly find me in the phighting area!.. m mostly in a DU cosplay though (I DONT SUPPORT THEM)
+You can mostly find me in the phighting area!.. m mostly in a DU cosplay though (USUALLY BENEVOLENT_DAY OR DYNAMIC_DAY) (I DONT SUPPORT TDU)

 |~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~|